Fees, Responsibilities, Restrictions, and Privileges for Undergraduate Visiting Researcher Interns

 - access to Stanford University email services

-- are eligible for on-campus housing, on a space-available basis
+- are eligible for on-campus Non-Student Summer Housing, on a space-available basis.
+For more information, please visit the R&DE Stanford Conferences website.

 - may receive compensation for their research at Stanford